konnov/protocols-made-fun/_posts/2024-06-24-solarkraft-part4.md

 ### Reverse monitors for the Timelock contract

-We apply the general structure of reverse monitors to the [Timelock contract][timelock]; below we depict only the structure of Timelock's reverse monitors (we omit `Monitor<Trigger|Effect>` as well as the monitor names for clarity).
+We apply the general structure of reverse monitors to the [Timelock contract][timelock]; below we depict only the structure of Timelock's reverse monitors (we omit `Monitor<Check|Assert>` as well as the monitor names for clarity).

 ![Timelock reverse monitors](/img/TimelockReverseMonitors.png)